dos-group/vessim/docs/concepts/dispatchables.md

 ## Dispatch policies

-A `DispatchPolicy` receives the microgrid's power delta and allocates it across dispatchables.
+A [`DispatchPolicy`](../api_reference/dispatch_policy.md) receives the microgrid's power delta and allocates it across dispatchables.
 It returns the power that needs to be exchanged with the public grid.

 ### DefaultDispatchPolicy

-`DefaultDispatchPolicy` is used when no `policy` argument is given to `add_microgrid`.
+[`DefaultDispatchPolicy`](../api_reference/dispatch_policy.md#vessim.DefaultDispatchPolicy) is used when no `policy` argument is given to `add_microgrid`.
 It supports three modes:

-**Grid-connected (default)** — allocate the delta in priority order, exchange the remainder with the grid.
+Grid-connected (default): allocate the delta in priority order, exchange the remainder with the grid.

 ```python
 policy = vs.DefaultDispatchPolicy(mode="grid-connected")
 ```

-**Islanded** — fully disconnect the microgrid from the grid.
+Islanded: fully disconnect the microgrid from the grid.
 If dispatchables cannot cover a deficit, a `RuntimeError` is raised.
 Use this to verify a self-sufficient design.

 ```python
 policy = vs.DefaultDispatchPolicy(mode="islanded")
 ```

-**Fixed charge power** — force storage to charge or discharge at a constant rate, balancing the difference with the grid.
+Fixed charge power: force storage to charge or discharge at a constant rate, balancing the difference with the grid.
 Useful for scheduled charging strategies; only works in grid-connected mode.

 ```python
 policy = vs.DefaultDispatchPolicy(charge_power=200.0)   # charge at 200 W